I had a very long layover in Stockholm last weekend: 14 hours I was going to be “stuck” at Stockholm Arlanda Airport.

 Air and water quality are said to be among the best of European cities.

 Like this article about what to do on a long layover in Stockholm?
 Pin it!

 I was offered a complimentary stay at Clarion Hotel Arlanda Airport.
 This however in no way affects my opinions.
 I would never recommend anything I didn’t enjoy myself and only share my honest opinion.

-This post about what to do on a layover in Stockholm contains affiliate links.
+This blog about what to do on a layover in Stockholm contains affiliate links.
 When you make a purchase using these links it helps support Spend Life Traveling at no extra cost to you.
 Thanks!